chang-ph/coinfer-sdk/julia/sdk/docs/ExperimentApi.md

 [DEPRECATED] Get Cloudwatch logs

+DEPRECATED: Use `/api/object/[experiment_id]?object_type=experiment.cloudwatch` instead.
 As logs may contain sensetive info, this api can only be used by admin

 ### Required Parameters